Carterton Events Centre

 - Dr John Barentine from the International Dark Sky Association will talk about the associations work to protect our natural night time environment world-wide, highlighting successes in New Zealand.

-- Stephen Chadwick’s exhibition of Astrophotography work in the lobby, entitled ‘A journey through the Cosmos’, will be a visual reminder of the immense beauty of our night skies.
+- Dr Stephen Chadwick’s exhibition of Astrophotography will be in the lobby, entitled ‘A journey through the Cosmos’, which will be a visual reminder of the immense beauty of our night skies.

 Please read the Event Terms & Conditions here.

-Check out our series of events running through May.
+Check out our series of other events running through May.